White House Christmas Tree arrival, presidential turkeys kick off holiday traditions in DC

 It’s the 55th year that the National Christmas Tree Association has presented an official Christmas tree to the White House.
 The holiday tradition began in 1966.

-Melania Trump said the White House will welcome a 18.5-foot Fraser Fir from West Virginia farm Dan and Bryan Trees this year.
+Melania Trump said this year’s White House tree is a 18.5-foot Fraser Fir from West Virginia farm Dan and Bryan Trees.

+The first lady inspected the Fraser fir, smiled and waved to cameras Monday, as the United States Marine Band played Christmas carols.

+The National Christmas Tree Association said that, in normal years, “the selection of the White House Christmas tree is a media event at the NCTA Champion Grower’s farm attended by 100 or more people to observe the White House team select the perfect tree for the Blue Room.”

 The birds traveled from Walcott, Iowa, where they were raised by turkey producers Ron and Susie Kardel.
 Ron Kardel currently serves as chairman of the National Turkey Federation.

-In keeping with tradition, the turkeys are staying at the Willard InterContinental Hotel in Washington, D.C., until the annual White House turkey pardon on Tuesday.
+In keeping with tradition, the turkeys are staying at the Willard InterContinental Hotel in Washington, D.C., until the pardoning ceremony.

 The federation held a news conference Monday to announce the names of this year’s presidential turkeys: Corn and Cob.